What is Dukkah? Definition, History, Uses & Health Benefits

 Health Benefits: Is Dukkah Good for You?

 Beyond its incredible taste, dukkah also packs a punch when it comes to health benefits.
-Let’s take a quick look at what makes this ancient blend so good for your body:
+According to the American Heart Association, nuts and seeds provide heart-healthy monounsaturated fats that can help reduce the risk of heart disease.
+Here's what makes this ancient blend so good for your body:

 • Rich in Healthy Fats: Almonds and sesame seeds provide heart-healthy monounsaturated fats.